Skip to main content

 4. how to create Beeline connections and send queries to HiveServer2

-• A Kerberos-enabled secure Hadoop cluster 3 or higher is available.
+• A Kerberos-enabled secure Hadoop cluster is available.

 • The user has a service keytab file for securing Metastore and HiveServer2.